backstage/backstage/.changeset/breezy-dogs-serve.md

 '@backstage/create-app': patch
 ---

-Cleaned up all the cases where deprecated code was being used
+Cleaned up cases where deprecated code was being used but had a new location they should be imported from